 Albion Languages met all the deadline and language requirements.
 The project proved to be a great success and paved the way for a further series of in-company video and document projects.

-Helping Leica Geosystems maintain its global success in measurement and surveying
+Supporting Leica Geosystems in maintaining its global success in measurement and surveying

 Reaching out to markets with localised and search engine-optimised content that is highly technically accurate but also has considerable marketing appeal.Read the case study